Who Is Conor Lamb, Apparent Winner Of Pennsylvania Special Election?

 Trump won this district by 20 points in 2016, and Republican Tim Murphy — who resigned in October after a report that he had encouraged a woman with whom he had an affair to get an abortion — won his last eight elections easily.

-But Lamb managed to overcome that Republican advantage in this largely white, working-class district by touting his bio — a Marine Corps veteran, former prosecutor, Catholic; and his more conservative positions — on guns, abortion, crime.
+But Lamb seems to have overcome that Republican advantage in this largely white, working-class district by touting his bio — a Marine Corps veteran, former prosecutor, Catholic; and his more conservative positions — on guns, abortion, crime.

 His first TV ad highlights the fact that he grew up in the district.
 In the same town, in fact, where he now lives — Mt.
 Lebanon, a suburb south of Pittsburgh.